nataphilips/tablesurfing/docs/description.md

    routes requiring authentication, using JSON Web Token (JWT).

 7. On GitHub Project Management Board, create user stories for setting up and testing API endpoints that do the following using databases:
-   ○ Admin can create an employee user account.
+   - Host/guest can create an account.
-   ○ Admin/Employees can sign in.
+   - Host/guest can sign in.
-   ○ Employees can create and share gifs with other colleagues.
-   ○ Employees can write and/or share articles with colleagues on topics of interest to them.
-   ○ Employees can edit their articles.
-   ○ Employees can delete their articles.
+   - Host can post their available space.
-   ○ Employees can delete their gifs post.
-   ○ Employees can comment on other colleagues' article post.
-   ○ Employees can comment on other colleagues' gif post.
+   - Guest can find an available space nearby with a glance.
+   - Host can view the guest profile.
-   ○ Employees can view all articles, showing the most recently posted articles first.
+   - Guest can view the host profile.
+   - Host can delete occupied listing.
+   - Guest can search by city or name a location.
+   - Guest and host can chat.
+   - Guest can get the direction via a map.
+   - Host can accept or decline a request.
-   ○ Employees can view a specific article.
+   - Guest can view a specific listing.
+   - Guest can book a space.
+   - Guest can post gifs.
+   - Guest can delete gifs.

 8. Use Cloudinary to store your gif files and only save the URL in your application’s database.
 See ​ cloudinary npm package​ .